hannotify/javas-concurrency-journey-continues/sections/2-the-journey-so-far.md

 ### Cons ❌

-* will wait for all tasks to finish (even if one of them would fail) <!-- .element: class="fragment fade-in-then-semi-out" -->
+* will wait for all tasks to terminate (even if one of them would fail or is cancelled) <!-- .element: class="fragment fade-in-then-semi-out" -->
+* allows unrestricted patterns of concurrency

+note:

+**task can directly return a value**

+because of the support for `Callable`.

+**unit-of-work and run mechanism are separated**

+making it easy to run the workload on a different thread configuration

+**will wait for all tasks to terminate**

+even when we know for sure the desired result won't be achieved

+**allows unrestricted patterns of concurrency**

+* it's very hard with ExecutorService to create relationships among tasks and subtasks
+* but that's a valid use case that occurs quite often!
+* But ExecutorService doesn't enforce any task structure
+* In theory, one thread could create an ExecutorService, a second thread could submit work to it.
+* And the threads which actually execute the work would have no relationship to either the first or second thread.
+* On top of that: a completely different thread can await the results of execution.
+* To summarize: **ExecutorService allows unrestricted patterns of concurrency.**

 ---